Can You Forgive Her? (song)

 "Can You Forgive Her?" is a song by English synth-pop duo Pet Shop Boys, released as the first single from their fifth studio album, Very (1993).
 The lyrics describe in the second person a young man's humiliation when his girlfriend accuses him of still being in love with a childhood friend; the woman is "not prepared to share you with a memory", and is "going to go and get herself a real man instead".
 The title of the song derives from the Anthony Trollope novel of the same name.

-"Can You Forgive Her?" was released on 1 June 1993 as the lead single from Very, and became the duo's 13th top-10 single on the UK Singles Chart, debuting and peaking at number seven.
-Despite failing to enter the US Billboard Hot 100, it became a number-one single on the Billboard Dance Club Songs chart.
+Parlophone released "Can You Forgive Her?" on 1 June 1993 as the lead single from Very and became the duo's 13th top-10 single on the UK Singles Chart, debuting and peaking at number seven.
+Despite failing to enter the US Billboard Hot 100, it became a number-one single on the Billboard Dance Club Play chart.
 The song reached the top 10 in Denmark, Finland, Italy and Sweden.
+Its accompanying music video was directed by Howard Greenhalgh and filmed in London.

 The second B-side, "What Keeps Mankind Alive?", appears on the 2001 re-release of Introspective, having originally been recorded for a BBC Radio programme in 1988 narrated by Sting celebrating the 60th anniversary of Bertolt Brecht and Kurt Weill's musical The Threepenny Opera.

+Background

+In a 1993 interview with NME, Tennant described "Can You Forgive Her?" as being about "humiliation".
+He added, "It's also about someone not facing up to something about themselves, about sexuality.
+There's the bit about the cricket pavilion and the bicycle shed, thinking back to first sexual experiences.
+I actually think it's a bit Soft Cell-ish that bit, it's a bit pervy.
+The [rock music] line gives the idea that the girl sees the guy as a closet queen, and she thinks that if he dances to disco he's not really a man and he hasn't faced up to this."

 Marketing and music video

 In marketing for the single, the Pet Shop Boys adopted a costume involving orange overalls and extremely tall pointy hats ("dunce caps").
-The accompanying music video was directed by Howard Greenhalgh and depicted the duo wearing the costumes while wandering in a surreal (partly) computer-generated environment.
+Its music video was directed by British director of music videos and advertising Howard Greenhalgh and depicted the duo wearing the costumes while wandering in a surreal (partly) computer-generated environment.
 Live action shots were filmed in a number of either well known or futuristic locations around London.
 They cross London Bridge in the rush hour crowd and also walk over the footbridge at Poplar station on the Docklands Light Railway.
 They are shown at the top of The Monument in the City of London.
 The park scenes were filmed in Battersea Park and one shot shows them standing in one of the remaining sculptures from the 1951 Festival of Britain fun fair.
 The music video received heavy rotation on MTV Europe.

 The single cover and two inserts with small models depicted Pet Shop Boys costumes, and were both photographed by Marcus Leith.